 1. How to answer the question

-There is no correct answer to a Task 2 question.
+There is no correct way to answer a Task 2 question.
 You can answer the question in many different ways, and they could all achieve a high score.

 But there are some things that you can do to get the highest score possible.